logo

 3. Turn reading into a game

 Even when storytime is over, ensure that reading becomes a game for them!
-Ask them to read out a certain dish on the menu at a restaurant; signs across the street; or movie names – soon, they’ll become confident at reading external material in or outside the house and start reading it voluntarily themselves.
+Ask them to read out a certain dish on the menu at a restaurant; signs across the road; or movie names – soon, they’ll become confident at reading external material in or outside the house and start reading it voluntarily themselves.

 4. Enhance reading material